MTG/freesound/DEVELOPERS.md

 Prefer to create a pull request for all changes.
 This allows us to keep a record of the changes that were made, and allow feedback if necessary

-*Merging and deployment process (for admins only)* When PRs are merged, we add the [merged] label to the ticket that it solves.
-This allows us to make a list of changes for release notes or other documentation.
-Once the release has been made we finally close the tickets.

 ## Specific notes